mohamedattahri/rst/README.md

 #### <a id="preflighter"></a>Preflighter

-Preflighter allows you to customize the CORS headers that will be returned to an `OPTIONS` preflight request sent by user agents before the actual request is made.
+Preflighter allows you to customize the CORS headers returned to an `OPTIONS` preflight request sent by user agents before the actual request.

 For the endpoint in this example, different policies are implemented for different times of the day.